 Therefore, if you are clear about what push notifications are, you will know that they are not intrusive.
 Push notifications also increase engagement and also improve user retention rates.

 Therefore, not only can they help drive some concrete activity with the message, but they also help increase ROI.
 Push notifications fulfill a double function because, in addition to offering a series of benefits, the brand manages to improve its engagement.
+This is why push notification integration is an imperative part of iOS app development services.

 Customize your push notifications